KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 ```cisco
 no ip proxy-arp
 ```
-This is an interface problem but i think that it can be done in both global and interface level.
+This is an interface problem but I think that it can be done in both global and interface level.

 ## Etcetera
 So at this point this is all of the general OS hardening, There is a lot more than can and should be done with access lists but that really is something that should be tailored to your environment.
 The idea there is that you allow only what you need and block everything else.
 To be fair it does get much more complex than that.